contensis/contensis.github.io/docs-src/content-types/field-editors/editor-multiline-text.md

 # Multiline text field editor
 Multiline text fields are used to store any text content.
-This editor is used used when content needs to span over multiple lines during authoring.
+This editor is used when content needs to span over multiple lines during authoring.

 ## Settings
 | Setting name | Summary|